cosock/cosock-book/src/07-setwaker.md

 This method calls `coroutine.yield`, with 3 arguments `{self}`, an empty table, and `self.secs`.
 These arguments match exactly what would be passed to `socket.select`, the first is a list of any receivers, the second is a list of any senders and finally the timeout.
-Since we pass `{self}` as the first argument that means we are treating `Timer` as a receiver. ultimately what we are doing here is asking `cosock` to call `socket.select({self}, {}, self.secs)`.
+Since we pass `{self}` as the first argument that means we are treating `Timer` as a receiver.
+Ultimately what we are doing here is asking `cosock` to call `socket.select({self}, {}, self.secs)`.
 While we don't end up calling `self.waker` ourselves, cosock uses `setwaker` to register tasks to be resumed so we need to conform to that.
 Just to illustrate that is happening, a `print` statement has been added to `setwaker`, if we run this